You’ve made your big decision. You’ve chosen to embark on an Outward Bound expedition. Congrats! Now, let’s get ready.

 Keep reading: How to Pack a Backpack

 In a few short months, you’ll find yourself in a brand new landscape.
+Researching ahead of time is one way to begin your adventure now!
 Before you get there, find out as much as you can about where you’re going.
 Are there any cool geologic formations you should be on the lookout for?
 Are there petroglyphs in the area?
-Learning about the plants in the area is not only fun – it might also be useful when you’re out with your crew.
+Learning about the local plants and animals in the area is not only fun, it might also be useful when you’re out with your crew.
 And when the birds wake you up at dawn with their unique songs, you can be the one to identify which bird is the earliest riser.
-Learn the names of the mountains, rivers and coastlines of your course area.
+Learn the names of the mountains, rivers, and coastlines of your course area.
 Take a look at some maps to start orienting yourself.
-Though you might not be an expert, it can be enriching to have knowledge about the area’s history, geography and natural features.
+Which peoples are indigenous to the area?
+What can you learn about them, their history, and their traditions?
+Though you might not become an expert, it can be enriching to have knowledge about the area’s history, geography, people, and natural features.
 This will be your first taste of the outdoor education that’s to come during your Outward Bound course.

 Did you know that ‘fun’ is an important part of learning?
 Check it out here.